-If you are having trouble paying your late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your late enrollment penalty.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.

-If we end your membership because you did not pay your late enrollment penalty, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
 As long as you are receiving "Extra Help" with your prescription drug costs, you will continue to have Part D drug coverage.
 Medicare will enroll you into a new prescription drug plan for your Part D coverage.

-At the time we end your membership, you may still owe us for your late enrollment penalty you have not paid.
+At the time we end your membership, you may still owe us for a late enrollment penalty you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

-If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your late enrollment penalty within our grace period, you can make a complaint.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 1-888-426-2774.
-Member Services is available 7 days a week, from 8:00 am to 8:00 pm, October 1, 2022, through March 31, 2023 and from April 1, 2023 through September 30, 2023, our Member Service Department will be available Monday through Friday, 8:00 am to 8:00 pm.
+Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 1-888-426-2774 between 7 days a week, from 8:00 am to 8:00 pm, October 1, 2023, through March 31, 2024, and from April 1, 2024, through September 30, 2024, our Member Service Department will be available Monday through Friday, 8:00 am to 8:00 pm.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.